kjemaa/DisasterResponsePipeline/README.md

 # Disaster Response Pipeline
 Udacity project: Analyze disaster data fro Figure Eight and build a model for an API that classifies disaster messages.

+### Installations

+### Project components:
+The project consists of three components

+**1. ETL Pipeline**
+- Loads the messages and categories datasets
+- Merges the two datasets
+- Cleans the data
+- Stores it in a SQLite database

+**2. ML Pipeline**
+- Loads data from the SQLite database
+- Splits the dataset into training and test sets
+- Builds a text processing and machine learning pipeline
+- Trains and tunes a model using GridSearchCV
+- Outputs results on the test set
+- Exports the final model as a pickle file

+**3. Flask web app**
+- categorize new messages
+- visualisations of the training set genres and categories

 ### Instructions: